openstack/openstack-ansible-specs/specs/kilo/developer-docs.rst

 This proposal recommends making a new docs repo, which would contain Sphinx documentation on the following documentation:

-* Overview of doing deployments using os-ansible-deployment
+* Overview of doing deployments using openstack-ansible

 * Variable files, for knowing which variable files are used where in the process.